getify/You-Dont-Know-JS/get-started/ch2.md

 #### Classic Modules

-ES6 added a module syntax form, which we'll look at in a moment.
+ES6 added a module syntax form to native JS syntax, which we'll look at in a moment.
 But from the early days of JS, modules was an important and common pattern that was leveraged in countless JS programs, even without a dedicated syntax.

 The key hallmarks of a *classic module* are an outer function (that runs at least once), which returns an "instance" of the module with one or more functions exposed that can operate on the module instance's internal (hidden) data.